willdurand/willdurand.github.io/_posts/2014-02-14-please-do-not-patch-like-an-idiot.markdown

 ```

 The entire set of changes must be applied **atomically**, and the API must never
 provide a partially modified representation by the way.
+It is worth mentioning
+that the request entity to `PATCH` is of a **different content-type** that the
+resource that is being modified.

 [RFC 6902](http://tools.ietf.org/html/rfc6902) defines a **JSON document
 structure** for expressing a **sequence of operations** to apply to a JSON